ietbitmesra/Git-Freeze/Week-1/README.md

 ## Next Steps

 Once you are done with the basic requirements, get creative!
-Try to scape the price of each of the phones at regular intervals and inform the user if there is a price drop via email/sms.
+Try to scrape the price of each of the phones at regular intervals and inform the user if there is a price drop via email/sms.

 ## Resources